blackshore/corpsite-wordpress-theme/README.md

 The theme is based on _Gridcraft WP theme version 1.2.0_.

+## How to deploy?

+The corporate Wordpress install is setup with a plugin called "WP Pusher".
+A Github webhook is configured to notify the Wordpress install whenever we push to the `master` branch.
+There should be no other deployment step than pushing to this Github repository.
+In case that fails, it is possible to update the theme manually using the Wordpress dashboard "WP Pusher" section.

 ## How to work on the theme locally?

 WARNING: This is still a draft